 On the bottom of the stack is Great Prints and Printmakers by Herman J Wechsler.
 This book contains Dürer's The Sea Monster (Das Meerwunder) and Adam and Eve both of which could be seen as analogous to David and Gail, and Bermuda.

 Treece's collection also includes a copy of The Star Atlas by maritime writer S.S Rabl (Samuel Suplee Rabl) and a Spanish language edition of Björn Landström's beautifully illustrated The Ship (El Buque).
-El Buque contains a woodcut of a 15th century carrack almost identical to the distant vessel in Dürer's Sea Monster and THE DEEP's Grifon. |
+El Buque contains a woodcut of a 15th century carrack (below right) almost identical to the distant vessel in Dürer's Sea Monster (below left) and The Deep's Grifon.

-Detail of carrack from Dürer's The Sea Monster and the Breydenbach Pilgrimage carrack of 1486 (red) from Landstöm's El Buque (Landström, 1961). |
+Detail of carrack from Dürer's The Sea Monster (left) and the Breydenbach Pilgrimage carrack of 1486 (right, coloured red) from Landström's El Buque (Landström, 1961).

-As Gail studies a book of paintings she is distracted when Romer Treece (Robert Shaw) reads out a list of jewels.
-Treece tells David "you know something, this doesn't even look like a proper manifest to me" and Gail suddenly connects the jewels with the painting in front of her.
+Treece tells David "you know something, this doesn't even look like a proper manifest to me" and Gail suddenly connects the jewels with the painting in the second book in front of her.

 Jacqueline Bisset turned the pages of A Basic Guide to the Prado by Rogelio J. Buendia.
 Jean Ranc's painting of Elizabeth (Isabella) Farnese is real, and hangs at the Museo Del Prado in Madrid.